Loss shaping enhances exact gradient learning with Eventprop in spiking neural networks: Results

 \subsection{Additional loss functions in Eventprop}

 We extend Eventprop to losses of the shape

 where $F$ is differentiable and $l_V$ can be vector-valued, e.g. $l_V = V$ as in the loss functions used below.
-Using the chain rule and re-organising terms in an appropriate way we can derive an extended scheme that is identical to the original Eventprop method except that equation (iii) in table \ref{table1} is replaced by
+At first, it seems impossible to ``swap'' the exponential function and integration to arrive at an Eventprop-compatible loss of the form $\int_0^T l_V(V) dt$.
+However, using the chain rule and re-organising terms in an appropriate way (see Appendix A for a detailed derivation) we can derive an extended scheme that is identical to the original Eventprop method except that equation (iii) in table \ref{table1} is replaced by

-See Appendix A for a detailed derivation.
-Equipped with the extended scheme, we implemented loss functions for classifying based on the sum of integrated membrane voltage of non-spiking output neurons (\ref{eqn:sumloss}) or on the maximum, as in \citet{Wunderlich2021}, equation (4).
-We also compare against using spiking output neurons and classifying depending on the first spike with the loss from \citet{Wunderlich2021}, equation 3.
-We found that all loss functions performed reasonably well for the latency MNIST task, with a slightly lower performance when using ${\cal L}_{\text{time}}$ (Figure \ref{fig:MNIST_overview}).
+Equipped with the extended scheme, we implemented loss functions for classifying based on the sum of integrated membrane voltage of non-spiking output neurons (\ref{eqn:sumloss}) or on the maximum, ${\cal L}_{\text{max}}$, as in \cite{Wunderlich2021}, equation (4).
+We also compare against using spiking output neurons and classifying depending on the first spike with the ${\cal L}_{\text{time}}$ loss from \cite{Wunderlich2021}, equation (3).
+We found that all loss functions performed reasonably well for the latency MNIST task, with a slightly lower performance when using ${\cal L}_{\text{time}}$ (Figure S1).